 2) Experience.
 Be sure you're emphasizing accomplishments, not just listing your past duties.
 Showing how you helped an employer make money, save money, or make a process more efficient can help you stand out over other candidates.

 What are the extraordinary things you did that made a difference in how your company, division, or department performed?
-In today's tough job market, it's important to emphasize those achievements to gain an edge.
+It's important to emphasize those achievements to gain an edge.
 You just might need several edges to get an interview.

 3) Social Media Tie-In.
 Do you have a profile on LinkedIn or some other social networking site for professionals?
 If so, does the profile support and complement what your resume says about you?
 Consider putting your LinkedIn address on your resume alongside or right under your name and contact information.